AashitaK/AashitaK.github.io/_posts/2017-07-05-Github-Pages.md

 ![]({{ site.url }}/images/GitHubPages/screenshot-9.png){:width="890px"}

-Once you add and modified the content, the changes are commited same as you would save a file:
+Once you add and modified the content, the changes are commited in the same way as you would save a file:

 ![]({{ site.url }}/images/GitHubPages/screenshot-10.png){:width="890px"}